- Advertisement -spot_img

 If you’re a skilled cook, you can set up a food truck out of a van.
 However, in this case, you will need a specialized vehicle that includes cooking facilities and the ability to safely store and transport food.

-You will have to set up space in your garden for your van and any equipment or tools you need.
+You will have to set up business from your garden for your van and any equipment or tools you need.
 While you can store things in the van itself, it’s a safer option to keep everything in a shed.
 This also means that you don’t have to sort out your van every time you go to work, as you know exactly what you need and where to find it.

 As with any business, you need to make sure that everything is on board.
 Make sure that your van is insured to protect you and your customers.
 If you are serving food or drinks, look into the correct certification.